Ether1Project/Roadmap/README.md

 #### ethoFS Dashboard

-For a while, we’ve felt that the ethoFS upload dashboard was not in line with the rest of our branding and UI style, FallenGravity has been working to push the entire ethoFS.com upgrade out.
+For a while, we’ve felt that the ethoFS upload dashboard was not in line with the rest of our branding and UI style, FallenGravity has been working to push the entire ethoFS.com to upgrade out.
 If you’d like to test out the dashboard it is available here: <https://beta.ethofs.com/>

 Another Major reason this update & refresh was done was to allow for self-hosting of the dashboard.
-We take our motto of Decentralized Everything very seriously and the upload dashboard as been hosted by the Ether-1 team since the initial release of ethoFS and this made it a possible point of failure, by allowing the user to host their own local copy of the dashboard we’ve lived up to our motto.
-If you’d like to host your own version of the ethoFS dashboard you can follow this guide: <https://docs.ether1.org/ethofs/how-to-host-your-own-ethofs-dashboard-at-home-on-macos>
+We take our motto of Decentralized Everything very seriously and the upload dashboard as been hosted by the Ether-1 team since the initial release of ethoFS and this made it a possible point of failure, by allowing the user to host a local copy of the dashboard we’ve lived up to our motto.
+If you’d like to host a copy of the ethoFS dashboard you can follow this guide: <https://docs.ether1.org/ethofs/how-to-host-your-own-ethofs-dashboard-at-home-on-macos>

 **Expected Release Quarter: Q1 2020 - Currently available in as a beta version.**